CihanTopal/ED_Lib/README.md

 EDLines: Detects line segments in the image and provides the result as a vector list consisting of starting and ending points.
+EDLines is alos a parameter-free algorithm which validates all detected lines via Helmholtz Principle.

 paper: C. Akinlar, C. Topal, EDLines: A real-time line segment detector with a false detection control, Pattern Recognition Letters, vol.32, iss.13, pg.
 1633-1642, October 2011.

 [https://www.sciencedirect.com/science/article/pii/S0167865511001772]

 EDCircles: Detects circles and ellipses (up to a level of eccentricity) in an input image and returns the result in a list of circle and ellipse parameters.
+Just like EDPF and EDLines, EDCircles is alos a parameter-free algorithm that applies validation via Helmholtz Principle.

 paper: C. Akinlar, C. Topal, EDCircles: A Real-time Circle Detector with a False Detection Control, Pattern Recognition, 46(3), 725-740, March 2013.